ChaoticRoman/pandoc_playground/README.md

 1. **Markdown to slides**
     I like markdown, let's see if I can use it for presentation preparations.
 2. **Markdown to PDF**:
-    The md format is great for source control, let's try to have user guides and other printable documents like that maintained in md.
+    The md format is great for source control and versioning, let's try to have user guides and other printable documents like that maintained in md.
 3. **Markdown to HTML**:
-    Online documentation and in-application documents and any rich text format in custom apps (HTML renderers are often parts of various frameworks unless the MD rendering).
+    Online documentation, in-application documents and any rich text format in custom apps (HTML renderers are often parts of various frameworks, unlike the MD rendering).
 4. **Single documentation source**:
     Bonus point as having the same source for numbers 2 and 3.